n7on/docker-internals/README.md

 * `MergedDir`- all layers merged.
 * `WorkDir`  - used by `OverlayFS` to create `MergedDir`

-> Note, if you're using Docker Desktop and WSL2, do following: `docker run -it --privileged --rm --pid=host debian nsenter -t 1 -m -u -i sh`.
+> Note, if you're using Docker Desktop and WSL2, use following container to explore Docker Filesystem : `docker run -it --privileged --rm --pid=host debian nsenter -t 1 -m -u -i sh`.

 So we could inspect layers in an image and compare it to layers in a container.
 ``` bash